JensErikJagdHansen/com.opstart-tech-bazar.rest/README.md

 2. Select Import (right click in project explorer)
 3. Select Other and write git
 4. Select Clone URL
-5. Select the location to store the file (does not have ot be in eclipse working directory, could be dropbox)
+5. Select the location to store the file (does not have to be in eclipse working directory, could be dropbox)
 6. Create server with Apache Tomcat 8